floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer.md

 $ elasticsearch/bin/elasticsearch
 ```

-- If you want, you cans tart Kibana in a parallel shell by executing:
+- If you want, you can start Kibana in a parallel shell by executing:

 ```bash
 $ kibana/bin/kibana